 What is Medicare Part C, or Medicare Advantage?

-Medicare Advantage Plans (like HMOs and PPOs) are sometimes referred to as Medicare Part C. They are Medicare-approved private health insurance plans for individuals enrolled in Original Medicare, Part A and Part B. When you join a Medicare Advantage Plan, you are still in the Medicare program and must continue paying your Part B premium.
+Medicare Advantage plans are sometimes referred to as Medicare Part C. They are Medicare-approved private health insurance plans for individuals enrolled in Original Medicare, Part A and Part B. When you join a Medicare Advantage plan, you are still in the Medicare program and must continue paying your Part B premium.

-Medicare Advantage Plans provide all of your Part A (Hospital Insurance) and Part B (Medical Insurance) coverage and must cover medically necessary services.
-They generally offer additional benefits, and many include Part D prescription drug coverage.
-These plans often have networks, which mean you may have to see certain doctors and go to certain hospitals in the plan's network to get care.
+Medicare Advantage plans provide all of your Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) coverage.
+They generally offer additional benefits, such as vision, dental, and hearing, and many include prescription drug coverage.
+These plans often have networks, which mean you may have to see certain doctors and go to certain hospitals in the plan’s network to get care.

-Medicare Advantage Plans can save you money, because out-of-pocket costs in these plans are generally lower than with Original Medicare, Part A and Part B, in some cases.
+Medicare Advantage plans may potentially save you money because out-of-pocket costs in these plans can be lower than with Original Medicare, Part A and Part B, in some cases.
 Pricing will vary by plan provider, so it’s worthwhile to compare all plans in your area.
 Your costs will vary by the services you use and the type of plan you purchase.
-Each Medicare Advantage Plan can charge different out-of-pocket costs and have different rules for how you get services (like whether you need a referral to see a specialist or can use only doctors, facilities, or suppliers in the network).
+Each Medicare Advantage plan can charge different out-of-pocket costs and have different rules for how you get services (like whether you need a referral to see a specialist or can use only doctors, facilities, or suppliers in the network).

 Plan options can include:

 - Private Fee-for-Service (PFFS)